albuskes/4180final_proj/README.md

 # Source Code Guide
 -----
 # Set up Instructions
+## Part 0: Network
+1. Ensure all devices are connected to the same network (preferably a hotspot or other variety of more "private" network)
 ## Part 1: Raspberry Pi (Server)
+1. Download the Raspberry Pi sourcecode
 1. Connect Raspberry Pi to a computer screen
-2. Connect webcame to Raspberry Pi
-3. Run _______
-## Part 2: Computer to Run Pygame
-1. Make sure to have Python 3.x and run the game
+2. Run the file called (LINK)

-## Part 3: Mbed to Pygame connection
+## Part 2: Mbed to Pygame connection
-This step is focused on connecting the mbed to the python game.
-This is used to detect shooting via a "throwing" motion.
 1. Ensure that you have downloaded the windows driver onto the mbed to allow opening a COM port (follow instructions at https://os.mbed.com/handbook/Windows-serial-configuration)
 2. Plug in mbed to computer
 3. Download the mbed code file (INSERT LINK HERE) to the mbed and run it
-4. Check which port is being used (for windows, check the device manager and look under "ports")
+4. Check which port is being used (for windows, check the device manager and look under "ports") and make note of it

-6. Go to the code up update the port being used INSERT CODE SECTION
-## Part 4: Phone
+## Part 3: Connect Phone
-Here, we connect the phone to the mbed via bluetoth so we can read from the phone's accelerometer.
 1. Download the Adafruit Bluefruit Connector app
 2. Connect to the Bluefruit device on your mbed
 3. Go to the Controller tab and turn on Accelerometer

+## Part 4: Run Pygame
+1. Make sure to have Python 3.x downloaded
+2. Download source code files for the game
+3. Connect the game via TCP to the "Raspberry Pi" connection running the server on your network
+4. Go to the code for the game and update the port (found in part 2) being used in the ____ fileINSERT CODE SECTION

 ----
 # Video Demo
 ----